 Imagine you are immersed in another world — moving forward with excitement.
 The bursts of pleasure you get while collecting rewards are priceless, you conquer the obstacles on the way, the anticipation remains at apogee to unlock new levels, discover new terrain and finally — the ecstasy of becoming the winner.

 Well, that’s how we feel while playing a game.

 At some point in life, we all have played games — virtual or real.
 And the experience is delightful — motivating us to play more, score points, complete the challenges and achieve feats.
-Reports show that there are 2.5 billion gamers worldwide making video games an enormous giant of the world economy.
+Reports show that there are 3.2 billion gamers worldwide making video games an enormous giant in the world economy.
 Some reports have also forecasted that it is expected to grow to $300 Billion in 2025.
 And looking at these trends — there seems no sign of slowing down.

 But it’s not just the game industry that’s proliferating, a theory stemmed from gaming is showing a promising trajectory.
 And this theory is known by the name “gamification”.

 In this article we’ll discuss:

 Gamification is the process of incorporating game elements into non-gaming activities to trigger certain user behaviors.
 The game elements may include a range of gaming mechanics and dynamics such as badges, levels, leaderboards, points and XPs that motivates the user to take actions to achieve them.

 At its heart, the prime goal of gamification is to drive more engagement and inspire the user to participate more often in a process, activity or content.